ocaml/dune/doc/papers/ocaml-2021/memo.md

 Memo is still in active development and we welcome feedback from the OCaml community on how to make it better.
-While the current implementation is tied to Dune's lightweight concurrency library Fiber, the core functionality can be made available as a functor over an arbitrary concurrency monad, making it useable with Async and Lwt.
+While the current implementation is tied to Dune's lightweight concurrency library Fiber, the core functionality can be made available as a functor over an arbitrary concurrency monad, making it usable with Async and Lwt.

 ## Acknowledgements